Definable separability and second-countability in o-minimal structures: Introduction

 \subsection{Acknowledgments}

-The author thanks Dr. Margaret Thomas for her supervision of research that lead to much of the contents of this paper, which was undertaken during the author's doctoral degree, and Erik Walsberg, who informed the author of the proof of Proposition~\ref{remark_def_sep}.
-The author also thanks Dr. Pantelis Eleftheriou for comments on first drafts and him, Mervyn Tong, and Ben De Smet, for helpful discussions on the topic, which finally lead to the correct definition of definable second-countability.
+The author thanks Margaret E. M. Thomas for her supervision of research that led to much of the contents of this paper, which was undertaken during the author's doctoral degree, and Erik Walsberg, who informed the author of the proof of Proposition~\ref{remark_def_sep}.
+The author also thanks Pantelis Eleftheriou for comments on first drafts, and him, Mervyn Tong, and Ben De Smet, for helpful discussions on the topic, which finally led to the correct definition of definable second-countability.
+The author thanks the anonymous referee, who pointed out various mistakes and greatly improved the presentation of the paper.